 Talking Tech vs. Talking Business

 I wish I could go back and have that same conversation with her now.
 I know that we would get to deeper levels of mutual understanding.
 And we would end up with an even better solution.
 The catch was that I really did think I was talking on her terms.
 I thought by simplifying my description of the technology, it would help her.
 I approached the conversation with the intent to teach her about the technology.
+She didn’t care!

 It’s embarrassing now to think about how I was pitching features while all she cared about were the benefits.
-I was very lucky that an extremely well-respected software company recommended she talk with us.
+I was very lucky that an extremely well-respected software company recommended she talk to us.
 She already knew we were the experts who could solve her problems.
 If we were pitching her cold, she would have never, ever gone with us.
 We were speaking about exactly the same solution but seeing it from two entirely different perspectives.